Israel-Tanjiro/Sapphire_G4CMP/README.md

 ```ruby
   G4LatticeLogical* SubstrateLogical = LM->LoadLattice(fSubstrate, "GaAs");
 ```
-and the Miller orientation.
-Here we are using 1 0 0 for GaAs.
+This line in the code allows you to load the phonon parameters for the substrate you are interested in, such as GaAs.
+You can also modify the Miller orientation if needed.
+In this example, we are using the 1 0 0 orientation for GaAs.
+The relevant line in the code is:
 ```ruby
    SubstratePhysical->SetMillerOrientation(1,0,0);
 ```